ivy-llc/ivy/docs/partial_source/deep_dive/18_exception_handling.rst

             super().__init__(self._delimiter.join(self._default))

 In some Array API tests, :code:`IndexError` and :code:`ValueError` are explicitly tested to ensure that the functions are behaving correctly.
-Thus, we created an :code:`IvyError` class to unify the special cases.
+Thus, the :code:`IvyError` class unifies these special cases.
 This is to reduce repetition and the creation of similar exception classes.

 .. code-block:: python